 2. Performance & Risk

 Return Objective

-The return objective stated in the PDS is: the Fund "aims to provide Investors with reasonably stable and predictable income over a set period on a monthly basis, investing in loans".
+The return objective stated in the PDS is: the Fund aims "to provide Investors with a reasonably stable and predictable income (and) to outperform (the Bloomberg AusBond Bank Bill Index) by 1.50% across the economic cycle."